plandes/zotsite/doc/usage.md

 front of a string to match anything.

+## Database Filtering

+The [configuration file] provides a way to give a database `where like` clause to filter collections.
+By default this is set to `%%` (a double percent is need as the percent sign itself is used to escape).

 ## Configuration File

 All command line parameters you provide can also be given in a `ini` style